odhyp/odhyp.com/content/writings/2025-02-13-upgrading-hugo-to-tailwindcss-v4.md

 topics = ["hugo", "tailwindcss"]
 +++

 I recently upgraded my site to use TailwindCSS v4.
-In this post, I'll guide you through the upgrade process—just as I did for my own website, step by step… hopefully.
+In this post, I'll guide you through the upgrade process, just as I did for my own website, step by step… hopefully.

 ## What's Changed